rigdenlab/SWAMP/docs/examples/rst/swamp_mr_commandline.rst

 1. Obtain predictions about your target structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before running SWAMP, it is necessary to first obtain `transmembrane topology <http://topcons.cbr.su.se/>`_ and `residue contact <http://raptorx.uchicago.edu/ContactMap/>`_ predictions for your structure of interest.
 For the purpose of this example, the data has been already provided as ``1ucq.topcons`` and ``1ucq.psicov`` respectively.
 It is important to note that SWAMP will assume the provided contact prediction file is in ``psicov`` format, which is the default format of the server provided at the link.
-However, if you decide to use a different contact prediction tool, you can use `ConKit <https://github.com/rigdenlab/conkit>`_ tofeel free to convert across file formats.
+However, if you decide to use a different contact prediction tool, you can use `ConKit <https://github.com/rigdenlab/conkit>`_ to convert across file formats.

 2. Running swamp-mr